TriKro/rsb-content/part2-the_index/market-vs-product.md

 * How should we optimize this?

-* What do people like / dislike?
+* What do people like/dislike?

 * Why do they do that?